mayakraft/classes/math-for-artists/syllabus.md

 algorithms. broadly speaking. introduction. types of algorithms like divide and conquer. crystal growth. state. storage medium.

-### Classwork

-create a Voronoi diagram using origami

 ### Homework

 - Voronoi